AdyGCode/ICT50120-SaaS-Library/ReadMe-API-1.md

 - Make the methods return a single book given the `id` for the book
 - Brute force test using (`http://localhost/api/books/45`)[http://localhost/api/books/45]

+### TODO: Add suitable error results
+- Update your Book Index and Show methods to ensure they have suitable error results
+- Update the Author index to also respond with a suitable error (when no authors in database)